silviu-oprea/silviu-oprea.github.io/content/index.md

 📚 Interested in Theology and Philosophy; and Artificial Intelligence.

 This page tells you what I've been doing.
 Would you like to check out my posts on [[Theology/0 Index|Theology and Philosophy]] (coming soon ⏳)?
-I am also working on tutorial on [[Machine Learning/0 Index|Machine Learning and Natural Language Processing]] tutorial you might find helpful.
+I am also working on tutorial on [[Machine Learning/0 Index|Machine Learning and Natural Language Processing]] that you might find helpful.

 <img src="resources/silviu.jpeg" align="left" width=150 style="padding-right: 20px; margin: 0"/>